LapTQ/hello-cpp/summaries/behind-the-scene.md

             ```
         * Behind the scenes, the range-based for-loop calls `begin()` and `end()` of the type to iterate over.

+## Command line arguments

+* `argc`: the number of arguments passed to the program, always be at least 1.
+* `argv`: C-style array of char pointers (the length of this array is `argc`), each of which points to a C-style string.
+* To use a command line argument as a number, you must convert it from a string to a number.
+(See syntax-and-snippnet)

 ## Memory allocation

 * Overview of memory: